Teach Conversational English

 Q. Who selects the students?

-A. Each country is responsible for selecting their own students.
-Students should be selected without regard to their ethnic or racial or religious backgrounds.
-The purpose of Bridges for Education is to promote tolerance and understanding using English as a bridge.
-Please send us your best and brightest.
-Some countries have used English language Olympiads (contests) to select students for scholarships to the BFEInternational camp.
+English language Olympiads (contests) to select students for scholarships to the BFEInternational camp.
 Students should submit a letter in English stating why they wish to join the camps.
 They should be strongly recommended by their teachers and have high grades in English.
 Students who were disruptive in previous BFE camps are not allowed to return to any BFE camps.

 Q. Who selects the camp location?

-A. Each country determines the choice of location.
-A representative of BFE will inspect the site to insure that it complies with the terms of the contract.
+it complies with the terms of the contract.
 BFEmaintains the right to disqualify the site which fails to comply with the terms of the contract.
-BFE reserves the right to recommend sites that they believe are in the best interest of the program.
-The country has the final decision in site selection, but if the site proves unsatisfactory, BFE reserves the right to refuse to send teachers to that location.
+BFE reserves the right to recommend sites that they believe are in the

 Q. Who chooses the local staff?

-A. The Camp Director is responsible for choosing adequate and qualified staff for the proper administration of summer language camps.
+of summer language camps.
 The are to be given a copy of the BFE contract to follow.
 Generally, there should be one English speaking counselor per ten students.
 They are responsible for supervision during the day and night and discipline.

 Q. Who chooses the Camp Director?

-A. Each country chooses its Camp Directors.
-He or she must be a reliable, diplomatic person with great social and organizational skills who is committed to international camps.
+and organizational skills who is committed to international camps.
 In late fall, BFE hosts an annual Leadership Training Conference for all countries wishing to cooperate with BFE.
 Please contact BFE for an invitation and check the BFE webpage for details.

 Q. What happens at this Leadership Training Conference?

-A. Representatives of each country who either host a program or will send students to a BFE camp in another country, are invited to attend this weekend conference.
+country, are invited to attend this weekend conference.
 There is no charge for room and board, but transportation must be arranged by each participant.
 Sessions will be held to review the BFE contract, webpage and the Camp Director Handbook as provided by BFE.
-Recommendations will be discussed for improvement in the BFE program and organization as well as in each country's camps.
-Arrangements will also be made for the exchange of students.
+Recommendations will be discussed for improvement in the BFE

 Q. How many students may be sent on exchange to another country?